yoshitomo-matsubara/torchdistill/README.md

 Using **ForwardHookManager**, you can extract intermediate representations in model without modifying the interface of its forward function.
 [This example notebook](demo/extract_intermediate_representations.ipynb) will give you a better idea of the usage.

+## 1 experiment → 1 PyYAML config file
+In ***torchdistill***, many components and PyTorch modules are abstracted e.g., models, datasets, optimizers, losses, and more!
+You can define them in a PyYAML config file so that can be seen as a summary of your experiment, and unless you want to introduce your own modules, you do not need to write Python code at all.
+Take a look at some configurations available in [configs/](configs/).
+You'll see what modules are abstracted and how they are defined in a PyYAML config file to design an experiment.

 ## Top-1 validation accuracy for ILSVRC 2012 (ImageNet)
 | T: ResNet-34\*  | Pretrained | KD    | AT    | FT         | CRD   | Tf-KD | SSKD  | L2    | PAD-L2    |
 | :---            | ---:       | ---:  | ---:  | ---:       | ---:  | ---:  | ---:  | ---:  | ---:      |